CodeAnk2829/git-tutorial/README.md

-forget about develop branch, we deleted that commiting from test branch this one is great bro again commiting from test branch branch test starts instead of topic commit c1 not from topic branch but from the test branch
+forget about develop branch, we deleted that commiting from test branch

+commit c1 not from topic branch but from the test branch